 Anything to add?

 What aren’t you doing that you should be?
-Has your brainstorming, review and question asking thrown up some great ideas or reinforced some ideas you already had?
-Is your visual brand (your logo alongside your look & feel) communicating the organisation that you are effectively to the audience you want to attract?
+Has your review so far thrown up some great ideas or reinforced some ideas you already had?
+Is your visual brand (your logo and your look & feel) communicating the organisation that you are effectively, to the audience you want to attract?
 Are you using the branding consistently or is it difficult to apply to your social media, for example.
-Are there any new elements that you need to bring in to fill the gaps or do you need to refresh what you have?
+Are there any new elements that you need to bring in or guidelines you need to add to so the consistency can return?
 Does your ‘Who we are’ description need updating if you’ve changed when you do or how?

 D is for DO, or DON’T.

 Now you know all this information it’s time to do something with it.

 You’ve got the facts at your fingertips now so it should be easy to see what you need to do.
 If it will take some investment then budget for it when you’re planning for the next year.
 Decide how you’ll introduce any new things you want to do, and IMPORTANTLY decide how to stop doing anything which isn’t making you money or is at odds with your brand.
 Your time is precious so you want to be spending it on the activity that will work hardest for you.
 Your brand needs to work hard for you too, you only get one chance to make a good impression!